GCP-Architecture-Guides/csa-devsecops/STEP_BY_STEP_GCLOUD_GUIDE.md

 gcloud builds submit --region=us-central1 --config cloudbuild.yaml . # note: '.' is the location of your local codebase working directory.
 ```

-2. Run the Trigger Manually
+2. Run the Trigger manually
 ```BASH
 #TODO: add gcloud to run the trigger, or instructions to run through Cloud Console UI
 ```